A closer look: Itching and Scratching (Pruritus) in Cats

 Rarely does a cat scratch, lick, or chew without a reason, so finding the source of the itch is important.
 The challenge for a pet owner or a vet is that the source of the irritant is often not obvious from looking at the irritated skin alone.
 For example, the absence of visible fleas does not rule out flea allergy dermatitis.
 Additionally, the wide variety of conditions that can cause itch create skin symptoms that look alike, so veterinarians typically use a combination of diagnostic testing and therapeutic trials to determine the best plan for keeping an itchy cat comfortable.

 Treatment for an itchy cat is determined based on the underlying cause.
-Corticosteroids are sometimes indicated as symptomatic therapy for itch relief in cats.

 The outlook for itchy cats also depends on the underlying cause.
-Allergies cannot be cured so allergic cats are expected to be itchy any time they are exposed to their allergens if they are not on allergy medications.
+Allergies cannot be cured, so allergic cats are expected to be itchy any time they are exposed to their allergens if they are not on allergy medications.
 Itch due to other causes like infections, wound healing, or parasites is expected to fully resolve once the trigger is removed.

 Itchiness (pruritus) is the most common symptom of skin disease in almost all animals, including cats.

 Itch can present along a spectrum of mild to severe.
 Some veterinarians have pet parents track their cats’ itch level on a scale of one to ten, where one is not itchy at all and ten is so itchy the cat interrupts itself from activities like eating or playing to scratch.

 Itchiness itself isn’t cause for concern, but it is important to find out what is causing the itchiness, and treat it appropriately.
 Untreated pruritus can lead to severe skin damage, secondary bacterial and fungal infections, and lowered quality of life for the cat.

 Testing and diagnosis